 LIGHTNING IN LAGOS // National Stadium Lagos

-As well as being the greatest boxing event ever, a tripodal format would inspire the attention of the world.
-The combined revenue of this tripleheader would equate to roughly half that generated by the Olympic Games, and easily allow for eight-figure buy-out clauses to be settled.
+A tripodal format would galvanise the attention of the world, and its combined revenue equate to roughly half that generated by the Olympic Games, and easily allow for buy-out clauses to be settled.

 At a recent press conference, Fury suggested that the $50m Joshua allegedly snubbed when offered a fight by Wilder was enough to change the fortunes of a small country.
 Far-fetched, maybe.
 However, if the Titans agreed to fight for and distribute revenues to three causes – remediation (Delta), infrastructure (Middle Belt), and housing (Lagos) – it would send a deafening signal to powerful detractors.

 Capital earmarked for similar allocation in Nigeria never reaches its purpose.
 For this reason, the unprecedented purse would be treated with seminal transparency by means of utilising distributed ledgers revenue to direct funds to defined and actionable solution-driven projects.
 In turn, it would offer the Titans a transformational interest, a lifetime commitment symbolised in the Governors of Rivers, Plateau, and Lagos State bestowing on them Freedom of the Cities.

 For Nigerians, these days are troubling.
 The utter exhaustion of its army that facing weaponised warpedness is well known.
 The country has been at best treading water for an election cycle, and still clings to the paused-breath-observance of oil prices determined by factors beyond its influence.